VCCBeginnerCoding/katacoda-scenarios/PythonWeek2/step7.md

 `
-    names = ["Ellie", "Dan", "Perry", "Justin"]
-    numbers = [10, 90, 23, 46, -20]
+    names = ["Ellie", "Dan", "Perry", "Justin"] numbers = [10, 90, 23, 46, -20]
 names.extend(numbers)
 print(names)`{{execute}}

 As you can see all the numbers list elements are added to the end of the names list and the length of the list is increased to 9.
-This method can be very useful when you are working with multiple lists and want to merge them.